wymcg/matricks/README.md

   -V, --version                        Print version
 ```

-## Installation
+## Installation on Raspberry Pi
-- Install 64-bit Raspbian[^1] on your Raspberry Pi[^2].
+- Install 64-bit Raspbian[^1] on your Raspberry Pi[^2]
 - Install Rust and Cargo from [the Rust website](https://rustup.rs)
 - Run `apt install libclang-dev libssl-dev`
 - Install and configure the [rpi_ws281x library](https://github.com/rpi-ws281x/rpi_ws281x).
 - Run `cargo install matricks`

+## Cross-compilation for Raspberry Pi
+- On another device,
+  - Install Rust and Cargo from [the Rust website](https://rustup.rs)
+  - Run `rustup target add aarch64-unknown-linux-gnu`
+  - Build with `cargo build --release`[^3]
+  - Transfer the produced executable to your Raspberry Pi
+- On your Raspberry Pi,
+  - Install 64-bit Raspbian[^1]
+  - Install and configure the [rpi_ws281x library](https://github.com/rpi-ws281x/rpi_ws281x).
+  - Run the executable

-[^1]: At this time, Matricks can only be installed on 64-bit operating systems.
+[^1]: At this time, Matricks can only be installed and run on 64-bit operating systems.
-[^2]: If you are using a Raspberry Pi with less than 1GB of RAM, compiling directly on the Pi is not recommended.
+[^2]: If you are using a Raspberry Pi with less than 1GB of RAM, installation using this method is not recommended.
+[^3]: No need for a `--target` flag here, Matricks is set up to build for Raspberry Pi by default.